Get insider access

 espresso Display 15 Touch

 The ASUS ProArt PA148CTV and the espresso Display 15 Touch are portable monitors with a few differences in performance.
-If you move a lot and need the display with you at all times, the espresso offers more flexibility with the stand that's sold separately.
-It also has a better SDR color gamut and volume.
+If you move a lot and need the display with you at all times, the espresso offers more flexibility with its stand.
+It also displays a wider range of colors.
 On the other hand, the ASUS handles reflections better, so it's a better pick if you find yourself working in brighter environments.
-It has a few additional features for content creators, like a creator hub that's compatible with some creative programs.
+The ASUS has a few additional features for content creators, like a creator hub that's compatible with some creative programs.

 + Show more